Prof-ThiagoOliveira/blog/content/accomplishments/projects.md

 ### Measuring color using image analysis

 **Summary**:
-Promote the usage of image analysis as well as development of statistical methodologies for that purpose.
+Promote the adoption of image-analysis workflows and develop the statistical methodologies required to extract consistent colour metrics from high-throughput phenotyping data.

 **Publications**: